anychart-integrations/nodejs-export-server-application/README.md

 ```
 $ cd ./nodejs-export-server-application
 ```
-For runing example you have to install dependency.
+For running example you have to install dependency.
 Just exec command below.
 ```
 $ npm install
 ```